gkdhass/KM-Cart/README.md

 ## 🎯 About

-**G_K_Cart** is a feature-rich, production-ready e-commerce platform built from scratch using the **MERN stack** (MongoDB, Express, React, Node.js).
+**K_M_Cart** is a feature-rich, production-ready e-commerce platform built from scratch using the **MERN stack** (MongoDB, Express, React, Node.js).
 It delivers a premium shopping experience with a beautiful, responsive UI, secure JWT authentication, Razorpay payment integration, and an AI-powered shopping assistant chatbot.

 Whether you're a developer looking for a reference MERN project, a student building your portfolio, or an entrepreneur launching an online store — G_K_Cart has everything you need to get started.